Investment Policy Statement (IPS)

 Many investors confuse strategy with an IPS.

 Without an IPS, a strategy remains theoretical.
+Under pressure, it breaks.

 Institutional investors rely on Investment Policy Statements because they: